 15 Washington St. (781) 237-7500

-Our take: Ate there on New Year’s Eve 2010.
-Appetizers of chicken wings, chicken fingers and peking ravioli were all tasty and hot (temperature-wise).
-Entrees were OK (Shrimp fried rice didnt have tastiest shrimp).
+Chinese food.
+Full bar service.
+Our take: appetizers of chicken wings, chicken fingers and peking ravioli were all tasty and hot (temperature-wise).
+Entrees were OK (Shrimp fried rice didn’t have tastiest shrimp).
 Service was excellent, and the restaurant itself is bright and clean and lively.
 Watch out for sitting in booths facing the front door on a winter night though — chilly.
-(BB)

 288 Washington St. (781) 235-7300